phoenix741/xinx/ext/qcodeedit/README.txt

 ----------------------------------------------------------------------------------
 ----------------------------------------------------------------------------------

-        QCodeEdit, copyright (c) 2006-2008 Luc Bruant aka fullmetalcoder, is a free and open source software
+        QCodeEdit, copyright (c) 2006-2009 Luc Bruant aka fullmetalcoder, is a free and open source software

-  QCodeEdit sources are part of Edyuk and thus GNU General Public License (GPL) version 2, as published by the Free Software Fondation, applies to them.
+  QCodeEdit sources are part of Edyuk and are thus available under GNU General Public License version 3 (GPL v3), as published by the Free Software Foundation.

 ----------------------------------------------------------------------------------
 ----------------------------------------------------------------------------------